 Revenue from sales of products is recognized at the point where the customer obtains control of the goods and we satisfy our performance obligation, which generally is at the time we ship the product to the customer.
 Payment terms differ by jurisdiction and customer, but payment terms in most of our major jurisdictions typically range from 30 to 75 days from date of shipment.
-Revenue for our product sales has not been adjusted for the effects of a financing component as we product and when we receive payment will be one year or less.
+Revenue for our product sales has not been adjusted for the effects of a financing component as we expect, at contract inception, that the period between when we transfer control of the product and when we receive payment will be one year or less.
 Any exceptions are either not material or we collect interest for payments made after the due date.
 Provisions for rebates and discounts, and returns are established in the same period the related sales are recognized.
 We generally ship product shortly after orders are received; therefore, we generally only have a few days of orders received but not yet shipped at the end of any reporting period.
 Shipping and handling activities are considered to be fulfillment activities and are not considered to be a separate performance obligation.
 We exclude from the measurement of the transaction price all taxes assessed by a governmental authority that are imposed on our sales of product and collected from a customer.